Sebastianhju/Runeterra-5e/Rules/Runes.md

 ## Keystones
 ### Glacial Augment  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Inspiration/GlacialAugment.png" Align=left width=15% height=15%>

 When you immobilize a target, you can choose to cover the terrain beneath them in ice.
-A 15 foot radius centered around the enemy is turned to difficult terrain for enemies.
+A 15 foot diameter centered around the enemy is turned to difficult terrain for enemies.
 All enemy targets standing within the area gains a bane to attack rolls and attacks against them gains a boon.
 This effect lasts until you use this effect again.

-The area of effect increases by 5 feet at levels 5, 11 and 17.
+The area of effect increases by 10 feet at levels 5, 11 and 17.

 ---

 ### Unsealed Spellbook  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Inspiration/UnsealedSpellbook.png" Align=left width=15% height=15%>

-At any time you can cast a [Summoner Spells](https://github.com/Sebastianhju/Runeterra-5e/blob/main/Rules/Summoner%20Spells.md) at random.
+As a bonus action you can cast a random [Summoner Spell](https://github.com/Sebastianhju/Runeterra-5e/blob/main/Rules/Summoner%20Spells.md).
 You can do this once per long rest, and only once each round in combat.
 To determine what summoner spell is cast, roll 1d10.

 |1d10 Roll|Summoner Spell|-|1d10 Roll|Summoner Spell|
 |---|---|---|---|---|